Tubbz-alt/machina/readme.md

 <br>

-If you want to learn about our research on/with machina, all the gory details are included in the following paper: probably an arXiv link...
+If you want to learn about our research on/with machina, all the gory details are included in the following paper: [probably an arXiv link]...

 > machina is compatible with Python 3.x